-Our Founders affirmed that the natural rights enumerated in our Declaration of Independence and, by extension, as codified in its subordinate guidance, our Constitution, are those endowed by our Creator.
+As previously noted, our Founders affirmed that the unalienable Rights of Man enumerated in our Declaration of Independence and, by extension, as codified in its subordinate guidance, our Constitution, are those “endowed by their Creator.”
 Regarding the supremacy of the Declaration’s enumerations, on the occasion of the Declaration’s fiftieth anniversary, Madison wrote to Jefferson, “On the distinctive principles of the Government … of the U. States, the best guides are to be found in … The Declaration of Independence, as the fundamental Act of Union of these States.”

 Hence, the U.S. Constitution was created as a contractual agreement binding the several states into one union as implied by our original national motto — E Pluribus Unum.
 But the innate Rights of Mankind identified in the Declaration provide the overarching basis for that union, irrevocable and non-negotiable by way of “collective agreement and compromise.”